New York City Council Progressive Caucus

 The Progressive Caucus of the New York City Council is a bloc of progressive New York City Council members that was formed in 2009.
-In 2010, the Caucus consisted of 12 members, nearly 25% of the 51-member New York City Council.
-The caucus grew to 35 members following the 2021 city council elections, before narrowing to 20 members in February 2023 following new bylaws requiring members to sign on to their Statement of Principles.
-It is co-chaired by Shahana Hanif (D-Brooklyn) and Lincoln Restler (D-Brooklyn).
-Jennifer Gutierrez (D-Brooklyn) and Carmen De La Rosa (D-Manhattan) are Vice Co-Chairs.
+It has 24 members, which includes nearly half of the Council's 51 members.
+It is co-chaired by Sandy Nurse (D-Brooklyn) and Tiffany Cabán (D-Queens).
+Alexa Avilés (D-Brooklyn) and Kayla Santosuosso (D-Brooklyn) are Vice Chairs.

 Statement of principles

 The Progressive Caucus's stated objective is to create a "more just and equal New York City, combating all forms of discrimination, and advancing policies that offer genuine opportunities to all New Yorkers, especially those who have been left out of our society's prosperity."
 The Caucus's stated principles prioritize: